camptocamp/odoo-cloud-platform/attachment_azure/README.rst

 The strings ``{db}`` and ``{env}`` can be used inside that variable and the values will be replaced respectively by the database name and environment name.

+The container name will also be stored in the database for each attachment, and will be used to access the right container in the storage.

 This addon must be added in the server wide addons with (``--load`` option):

 ``--load=web,attachment_azure``